schollz/schollz.github.io.old/content/post/books-2017.md

 which ended up becoming a website for people:
 [booksuggestions.ninja](https://www.booksuggestions.ninja).

-## Fictional non-fiction

-The first book I read of 2017 was **Pieces of the Left Hand** by *J.
-Robert Lennon* and it is a little work of genius.
+The third major category that I greatly enjoyed is of *ficiontal non-fiction.* The first book I read of 2017 was **Pieces of the Left Hand** by *J. Robert Lennon* and it is a little work of genius.
 They are a collection of very, very short tales of a seemingly non-fictional account of the author's life.
 The stories of very mundane things - stories about the locals smashing mailboxes and dinner parties.
 Except they inexplicably almost always take a weird and unbelievable end.

 I have a soft spot for nonconformist writers like Bukowski and Hunter Thompson.
 I found **Gonzo Girl** by *Cheryl Della Pietra* to be an